EmmaEwert/KITTY/docs/manual/tutorial.rst

 corresponds exactly to moving one tile in that direction.
 Because we're always adding integers, the character position doesn't suffer from floating point inaccuracies.

+..
+Note:: When you change a prefab, you need to reimport any tilemaps or tilesets that use that
+	prefab.

-If you go into **Play Mode**, the character moves when you give it directional input, and it also stays exactly on the tile positions – but it's way too fast, potentially moving one tile per frame!
+If you reimport your tilemap and go into **Play Mode**, the character moves when you give it directional input, and it also stays exactly on the tile positions – but it's way too fast, potentially moving one tile per frame!

 Continuous Movement
 ```````````````````